2024 Call for Applications

 Up to EUR 3,000

-AGNES Intra-Africa Mobility Grant for Junior Researchers (generally for male and female candidates) is generously funded by the German Federal Ministry of Education and Research (BMBF) and with support of the Alexander von Humboldt Foundation (AvH).
+AGNES Intra-Africa Mobility Grant for Junior Researchers (generally for male and female candidates) is generously funded by the German Ministry for Economic Cooperation and Development (BMZ) and with support of the Alexander von Humboldt Foundation (AvH).
 The grant aims to strengthen the scientific capacity and networking of young male and female researchers in all fields of science and from Sub Saharan Africa through active co-operation with senior researchers in the same region.
 The AGNES Intra-Africa Mobility Grant enables young male and female researchers (Doctoral students) from sub-Saharan African countries to spend 1-2 months research stays at a university/research institute in another sub-Saharan African country, where they will be collaborating with an experienced researcher.

 The proposed research must be part of the work towards the Doctoral research, including but not limited to bench work, laboratory studies, use of library resources and write up of thesis or part of the thesis.
 Eligible young male and female researchers need to demonstrate the relevance of their work for further development of their home countries in sub-Sahara Africa.
 The Grant aims to be as financially comprehensive as is reasonably possible for a short stay outside the borders of the applicant’s country, covering travel and subsistence, and includes a research allowance to the host institute on request to cover some of the research expenses.
 A maximum Grant amount of up to EUR 3000 is earmarked for 1 and 2 months stays, respectively.